Carsten-Leue/rx-react-component/README.md

 #### Initial state

 All state that is emitted by the `state$` observable before the `componentDidMount` method is invoked is considered initialization state automatically.
-You might e.g. use the [startWith](https://rxjs-dev.firebaseapp.com/api/operators/startWith) operator to make sure such state exist.
+You might e.g. use the [startWith](https://rxjs-dev.firebaseapp.com/api/operators/startWith) operator to make sure such state exists.
 There is no need (and no way) to set `this.state` explicitly.

 #### Input from the host component